NeleWandel/TDS/README.rst

 It also includes the Python code in main.

-  The official read the docs GitBub template was used for creating this repository.
+  The official read the docs GitHub template was used for creating this repository.
   More info about that can be found here: https://docs.readthedocs.io/en/stable/tutorial/